WavTech/Wav-Tech-Portfolio/README.md

 # Wav-Tech-Portfolio
-Wav Tech is an independent technology services brand focused on practical IT solutions for individuals, small businesses, and independent organizations.
+Wav Tech is an independent IT services and technical-project brand through which I have completed paid client work, exposure projects, self-directed technical projects, and consulting engagements.
+Paid work is reported as earned income.